mecid/mecid.github.io/_posts/2021-04-01-writing-idiomatic-swift-code.md

 }
 ```

-Enum is a compelling Swift language feature because it can have different associated values in different cases.
+Enums are great and even more powerful with associated values for particular cases.

 ```swift
 enum Action {